oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 ## Selection Criteria

-In order to select contributors for GSoC, we will mainly be looking at three things:
+In order to select contributors for GSoC, we will mainly be looking at three things (the first of this is the most important, and the other two are of roughly equal weight):

+- Whether the contributor has the required skills for the project
 - The quality of the submitted proposal
-- The quality of the applicant's PRs (in order to assess their ability to code, debug, break down complex tasks, etc.).
-In particular, we will be assessing whether the applicant has the necessary technical and communication skills to succeed in their chosen GSoC project.
 - Our prior experience working with the contributor (do they keep commitments, communicate well, demonstrate independence/initiative/responsiveness, help others, etc.)

 We believe that strong performance in these dimensions is likely to correlate well with the contributor having an enjoyable, fulfilling and productive experience over the summer, and successfully completing the GSoC program.